Belly Heat Panels– Flame Retardant Reptile Heating Panels

 For best results, use a rheostat, dimmer (rated for incandescent), or proportional thermostat to control temperature.
 This not only improves safety but also helps your panel last longer.

-⚙️ Specifications
+⚙️ Specifications for Belly Heat Panels

 Panel Thickness: ½”